 Using the rider’s body weight as a counterbalance is crucial to keeping an ATV stable when riding off-road.

 As the ATV offers no protection from a roll cage, remaining seated in the event of an overturn will only increase the risk of injury.
-The rider’s best option is to try to slide or jump off the seat and to the side, hopefully to prevent being hit by the bike.
+The rider’s best option is to try to slide or jump off the seat and to the side to prevent being hit by the bike.

 Since UTVs are wider and have a lower center of gravity, they are more stable and not as prone to tipping.
 A UTV weighs significantly more than an ATV, so shifting the rider’s weight would have much less effect on the vehicle’s overall stability.